bharatsavanur11/cloud2.0/data/README.md

-# hazelcast-app
+# Data POC's

- Hazelcast POC Examples Tried Out with Detailed Comments.
+POC and design Choices for data intensive applications